CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ### Interactions

-This guide describes how to add interactions (tooltips) to your map in CARTO Builder.

-The tooltip is a pop-up window that appears when you click on a map feature or when hover your mouse over it.
-You can customize the content of the tooltip by renaming and formatting the properties, or changing the style (light, dark...) of the window.
-In addition, you can change the position of the tooltip to display the information more clearly in a fixed panel.
+The _Interactions_ menu allows to configure different kinds of pop-ups that appear when you click or hover on a map feature.
+You can customize the content of the pop-up by renaming and formatting the properties, or changing the style (light, dark...) of the window.

 In the Interactions tab of Builder, you will see the list of your current layers.
-The tooltips will be configured individually for each layer.
-By default, the tooltip is deactivated.
+The pop-ups will be configured individually for each layer.
+By default, they're deactivated.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_bydefault.png)

-If you activate the tooltip, you can select different configurations for Click and Hover.
-For both configurations, the default style is `None` and no pop-up will be applied .
+If you activate the pop-up, you can select different configurations for Click and Hover.
+For both configurations, the default style is `None` and no pop-up will be shown.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_stylebydefault.png)